nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### 8.9 Viewing a contact

 1. Viewing a contact
-    1. Prerequisites:Have at least one contact stored in the application.
+    1. Prerequisites: Have at least one contact stored in the application.

     2. Test case: `view 1` <br>
        Expected: You are navigated to the Contact Details Page for the contact at index 1.